jemferraz/Brazilwasstolen_analysis/README.md

 Some people were worried that this particular dataset might not have come from the [official TSE website](https://dadosabertos.tse.jus.br/).
 However a simple check on a sample of the number of votes for the candidates, at any aggregation level (state, municipality, electoral zone) indicates that the values in the spreadsheet are consistent with the ones presented at the official website.

-Nonetheless, we tried to download the original data from the [official TSE website](https://dadosabertos.tse.jus.br/), only to find that the data had been tampered: the data files inside the zip files have dates from 2022-11-07 22:00, one week after the election, which, by itself, is highly suspicious.
+Nonetheless, we tried to download the original data from the [official TSE website](https://dadosabertos.tse.jus.br/), only to find that the data had been tampered: the data files inside the zip files have dates from 2022-11-07 22:00, one week after the election and after the publishing of the report in the Argentinian website, which, by itself, is highly suspicious.

 ## Methods

 The assertion that the proportion of votes to candidate 13 in the old models is higher than the proportion of votes to candidate 13 in the 2020 model can be tested by means of the so called paired comparison design (see, for example, Montgomery(1983)).
-The basic idea is to compare the treatments (proportions of votes in the old and new models) in the same experimental unit, which here represents an aggregation of the electronic ballot machines that contains both types of machines, old and 2020 models.
+The basic idea is to compare the treatments (proportions of votes in the old and new models) in the same experimental unit, which here represents an aggregation of the electronic voting machines that contains both types of machines, the old and the 2020 models.
+Implicitly we are assuming random allocation of the machines to the electoral zones, since there is no reason to assume that allocation to be non-random (e.g., based on the model), but later we’ll check this “homogeneity” hypothesis.

 Let's call *d* the difference between those proportions for a particular experimental unit.
 Under the null hypothesis of no difference in proportions, the mean *d* should be zero, against the alternative hypothesis that the mean *d* should be positive.
 That is,